 Starting from his early days as a bluegrass musician, Rob has built a deep catalogue of popular and lesser known music supplemented by original songs like Minivan Man, Waterbed and Brushfire.
 Musical influences include Johnny Cash, Neil Young, Gordon Lightfoot, Fred Eaglesmith, John Prine, The Eagles, The Tragically Hip and Blue Rodeo.

 In addition to music, Rob is a comedic improviser, writer and speaker.
 His engaging live show includes a mix of music, comedy, improvisation and his latest innovation Karaoke Live! giving audience members a chance to sing on stage.
-His alter ego Willy Witherspoon, the singing stock car driver from north South Carolina, often appears as part of his live shows and podcast episodes.

 Join Rob on his creative journey by subscribing to his podcast/blog The Rob Log.